piku235/JungiThemeBundle/Resources/doc/index.md

 What is a theme, how it works and what is related with it you will learn from [here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/themes-overview.md).

-Generally the chapter speaks about:
+Generally the chapter talks about:

 * Theme
-* ThemeInfo
+* VirtualTheme
 * Themes locations
 * Template naming and locations
 * Overriding bundle templates